 We will have a selection of board games you can try out or bring your own.
 Light refreshments provided.

-Come work on your project, share tips and patterns with knit and crochet enthusiasts of all skill levels.
+Informal knit and crochet gathering.
+An opportunity to work on your projects and share tips with knitting and crochet enthusiasts of all skill levels.

 ONGOING CHILDREN, TEEN & FAMILY PROGRAMS & STORYTIMES